GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 ## When to use public custom endpoints

-[Custom endpoints](https://gatographql.com/guides/use/creating-a-custom-endpoint/) help us manage how all of our endpoints will be used and by who, whether it is by different applications ("mobile" and "website"), teams ("development" and "marketing"), clients ("client-A" and "client-B") and others.
+[Custom endpoints](https://gatographql.com/guides/use/creating-a-custom-endpoint/) are similar to the single endpoint, but we can have many of them, each exposed under its own URL `graphql/{custom-endpoint-slug}/`.

-The custom endpoint is exposed under its own slug, by default under `graphql/{custom-endpoint-slug}/`.
-As such, it offers security through obscurity, as only the intended target should know about the existence of this endpoint and its URL.
+Custom endpoints offer security through obscurity, as only the intended target should know about the existence of the custom endpoint and its URL.

 <div class="doc-highlight" markdown=1>